U.S. Preventive Services Task Force Insufficient Evidence Statements

 6011

-The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of routine iron supplementation for pregnant women to prevent adverse maternal health and birth outcomes.
+The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of routine iron supplementation in pregnant persons to prevent adverse maternal and infant health outcomes.

 Research Needs/Gaps Summary